Skip to content

 Myth Fact

-"If I can't get an erection once, I have ED."
-Occasional difficulties are normal and not diagnostic of ED.
+"One incident means I have ED."
+Occasional erection difficulties are normal and do not indicate a disorder.

-"Erections should always be strong and last 'long enough'."
-Quality and duration naturally vary due to health, stress, and context.
+"Erections must always be strong and long."
+Both strength and duration vary naturally depending on health and context.

-"ED means I'm not attracted to my partner."
-Most ED cases have physical or psychological origins unrelated to attraction.
+"ED means no attraction to partner."
+Most ED has physical or psychological origins, rarely tied to attraction alone.

 Consent, Communication, and Safety

-• Use of Medication or Devices: Only use prescription medication (e.g., PDE5 inhibitors) as directed by a healthcare provider.
-Avoid unregulated internet pills or mechanical "enhancement" devices with no proven safety.
+• Safe Medication Use: Only use prescription erection aids (like PDE5 inhibitors) as directed by a healthcare provider.
+Avoid unregulated supplements or unsafe devices.

 Erections and Existing Health Conditions

-Certain medical and psychological conditions are closely intertwined with erection quality:
+Many medical and psychological conditions are strongly linked with changes in erections:

-• Cardiovascular Disease: Blocked or narrowed arteries may first present as worsening erections PubMed PMID: 15811184.
+• Cardiovascular Disease: Blocked, narrowed, or stiffened arteries may first manifest as erection challenges (PubMed PMID: 15811184).

-• Diabetes: High blood sugar damages small blood vessels and nerves vital for erections PubMed PMID: 19692404.
+• Diabetes: High blood sugar gradually damages small blood vessels and penile nerves, creating a high risk for ED (PubMed PMID: 19692404).

 Did you know?
-Men with diabetes are 2-3 times more likely to develop ED than those without the condition PubMed PMID: 19692404.
+Men with diabetes are 2–3 times more likely than non-diabetic men to develop ED (PubMed PMID: 19692404).

 When to Seek Professional Help About Erections